A Study on Transformer Configuration and Training Objective: Introduction

-Different from training from scratch, the masked autoencoder is a two-stage training framework, including pre-training and fine-tuning.
-Given partially masked input sequence, the pre-training stage aims to recover the original unmasked sequence.
-The fine-tuning stage is similar to the aforementioned training from scratch.
-With masked autoencoder, recent studies~\citep{bao2021beit,he2021masked} successfully train large scale transformers, even without using additional training data compared with supervised learning.
-This is counterintuitive because we usually assume more training data is the key in self-supervised pre-training to improve effectiveness.
-However, masked autoencoder is able to scale transformer to larger or deeper without the need of bigger dataset.
+\textbf{Masked autoencoder can scale to deeper and wider models without additional training data.} Different from training from scratch above, the masked autoencoder is a two-stage training framework, including pre-training and fine-tuning.
+Given a partially masked input sequence, the pre-training stage aims to recover the original unmasked sequence.
+The fine-tuning is similar to the aforementioned training from scratch but requires much fewer training epochs.
+With the masked autoencoder, recent studies~\citep{bao2021beit,he2021masked} successfully train large-scale transformers, even without using additional training data compared to supervised learning.
+This is counterintuitive because we usually assume more available training data is the key of self-supervised learning to improve effectiveness.
 This result motivates us to rethink the reason behind it.